-- Facial expressions, including subtle facial movements often seen as expressing love or admiration, awe, disappointment, or cringes of empathic pain, which span at least 28 distinct dimensions of meaning.
+- Facial Expression, including subtle facial movements often seen as expressing love or admiration, awe, disappointment, or cringes of empathic pain, which span at least 28 distinct dimensions of meaning.

-- Vocal bursts, including laughs, sighs, huhs, hmms, cries and shrieks (to name a few), which span at least 24 distinct dimensions of meaning.
+- Vocal Burst, including laughs, sighs, huhs, hmms, cries and shrieks (to name a few), which span at least 24 distinct dimensions of meaning.

 - Emotional Language, or the emotional tone of transcribed text, along 53 dimensions.

 Used responsibly, expression understanding is integral to a wide range of technologies capable of advancing the greater good.
 It can help us build healthier social networks.
 It can train digital assistants to respond with nuance to our present state of mind—to how we say something rather than simply what we say.
 It can inform technologies that let animators bring relatable characters to life, apps that work to improve mental health, and communication platforms that enhance our empathy for others.
 It can even be used to create entirely new experiences, from new kinds of art to personalized VR worlds, optimized for specific emotions.